 Winners are determined by an anonymous, competitive peer review.
 Applicants should note that their applications may not be read by an expert in their fields.
 Award applications should be written with a general academic audience in mind.
 If you would like to serve on an Awards Committee, click here for more information.

-Fall travel award applications are typically due in October, with winners announced in November.
 In the spring semester, applications are due in March, and winners are announced in April.

 Incomplete or late applications will not be accepted for any reason.